Edward Musgrave Blaiklock: Newspaper columnist

-Known to many thousands as Grammaticus, his articles appeared for more than 40 years, without missing a week, in the defunct Weekly News and the Sunday Herald and, after April 1975, in the New Zealand Herald.
+Known to many thousands as "Grammaticus", Blaiklock wrote a column in the now-defunct Weekly News and the Sunday Herald and, after April 1975, in the New Zealand Herald.
+His articles appeared for more than 40 years, without missing a week.

 Death

 Blaiklock's wife Kathleen died in February 1978, which affected him deeply.
 He continued for a time to lead tour parties overseas, but a few years later became a victim of cancer, and died on 26 October 1983.

 Obituary

 The Dictionary of New Zealand Biography gives Blaiklock the following description: